-Emotional intelligence plays a major role in sales conversations.
-This new series of expert talks opens with Colleen Stanley sharing interesting facts about the importance of emotional intelligence in sales and sales leadership.
+Studies have shown that emotional intelligence can boost mental health, job performance, and leadership skills.
+EQ plays a major role in sales conversations and it is a must-have for sales leaders.
+Here are some interesting facts about the importance of emotional intelligence in sales and sales leadership.

 Have you ever found yourself in a sales conversation and suddenly felt like you had forgotten all you had learned?
-Have you ever been tempted to desperately lower the price of your offer, although you knew that you should focus on value and not on price?
+Have you ever been tempted to desperately lower the price of your offer, although you knew that you should be focusing on value instead?
 We all know how important hard selling skills are, and every salesperson spends years learning to master them.
 However, during challenging sales conversations, many salespeople fail to implement them.
-Emotional intelligence is what fills the gap between knowing and doing.
-Improving our self-awareness can strengthen our ability to control and overcome our triggers to maintain focus during challenging conversations.
+Emotional intelligence may represent the bridge between knowing and doing.
+Improving our self-awareness can strengthen our ability to control our triggers and overcome them, whilst also maintaining focus during challenging conversations.
 And that’s where emotional intelligence starts.

 What Are the Most Important Emotional Intelligence Skills?

 Colleen Stanley, president of SalesLeadership, a sales development firm specializing in the integration of emotional intelligence, sales, and sales leadership skills, highlights four main categories that serve as the most important emotional intelligence skills.

 1. The Three Es: Emotion Management, Emotional Self-Awareness, and Empathy

 The Three Es allow us to tune into our own emotions and tune out other people.
 It represents the basis for building our emotional intelligence skills.